enzo-project/enzo-e/doc/source/devel/param.rst

 Benefit: Discourage Usage of scattered parameters
 -------------------------------------------------

-A benefit to the :cpp:expr:`ParameterGroup::wrapped_Parameters_ref()` class is that it restricts access to parameters within the associated root-path.
+A benefit to the :cpp:class:`!ParameterGroup` class is that it restricts access to parameters within the associated root-path.
 This discourages the design of classes that are configured by parameters scattered throughout the parameter file.

 In rare cases (e.g. during refactoring when we convert a previously Method-specific parameter to a Physics parameter and want to retain backwards compatability), exceptions need to be made.